-A Helpful but Not Overly Annoying Health Coach Built In
+A Helpful but Not Overly Intrusive Health Coach, Built-in

 Several desks have appeared on the market in recent years with built-in reminders to coax you out of your sitting lulls and make sure you’re reaching your own standing time goals every day.
 Some of them can be hard to figure out how to program without an instruction manual, and some can buzz loudly and annoyingly when they trigger.

 With the Lander these notifications can be easily programmed from the smartphone app (or using one of the three hidden buttons on the hand paddle).
 There won’t be an annoying buzzer going off each time.
 Instead, the perimeter of the hand paddle will pulse slowly in a soothing color, and/or you can have your phone set to vibrate with a push notification whenever it is time to stand.